microsoft/dotnet-apiport/docs/BreakingChanges/084 ICommand.CanExecuteChanged event behaviour changed in .NET 4.5.md

 Planned

 ### Change Description
 In the .NET Framework 4.5, a CanExecuteChangedEvent was ignored unless the sender of the event was the same object as the object that raised the event.
-This bug was fixed in .NET Framework 4.5 servcing updates.
+This bug was fixed in .NET Framework 4.5 servicing updates.

 - [ ] Quirked
 - [ ] Build-time break